vivek0240/gplayforAndroid/Advanced-Features-and-Options.md

 * Gives you the ability to do some really bad things to your device, so **DO A BACKUP** before trying

 _**WARNING**: Because this feature gives you the ability to remove files that may be important to the proper function of your device, it is only recommended for very experienced users who know what they are doing._

+####Force DPI Setting
+Open GApps normally selects the correct the DPI-optimized app that suits your device, based on the information that is supplied by recovery and otherwise found in defeault.prop or build.prop.
+Sometimes one might want to override this DPI setting, e.g. for testing, in those situations the keyword `forcedpiXXX` can be used, where XXX is replaced with one of the valid default DPIs: 160, 240, 320, 480, 560 or 640.
 ***
 Miscellaneous
 ---